If you are new to the concept of big data, you are missing out on a technological phenomenon that has had a seminal impact on the business world.

-Big data may finally be about to impact on the financial market, however, at a time when the global economic and geopolitical climate remains precariously balanced.
+Big data may finally be about to impact the financial market, however, at a time when the global economic and geopolitical climate remains precariously balanced.
 Here’s how:

 How can big data enhance financial trading?

 Brokers will also play a seminal role when it comes to integrating big data seamlessly into their platforms.
 We have already seen examples of this in the form of machine learning and automated trading algorithms, which can guide client strategies and underpin pivotal features such as stop losses.
-This is continuing to create an immersive trading experience that minimises risk, while leveraging data to protect client assets.
+This is continuing to create an immersive trading experience that minimises risk while leveraging data to protect client assets.

 The last word: Compliance and the continued support role of brokers

-There is a clear theme developing here, as big data is clearly being integrated directly into online trading platforms in order to streamline the experience for investors.
+There is a clear theme developing here, as big data is being integrated directly into online trading platforms to streamline the experience for investors.
 This reaffirms the role of an online broker as a support network for traders, and one that focuses on the collation, presentation and deployment of big data sets for the benefit of clients.
 Even educational and analytical tools are beginning to benefit from big data, while clients also have access to increasingly detailed and reliable reporting tools.